okeeffed/dennisokeeffe-blog/content/blog/2020-10-15-webpack-for-lambdas.md

 That means that the output in `dist/index.js` which run our project without node modules installed, which is perfect for AWS Lambda!

+## Running A Build

+A `"build": "webpack"` to your `"scripts"` key in the `package.json` file and you are ready to roll!

+Run `npm run build`, let Webpack work its magic and then see the single-file output in `dist/index.js`.

 ## Testing Your Projects

 I use [lambda-local](https://github.com/ashiina/lambda-local) for testing the build before deployment with the AWS CDK.
 It targets Nodejs, which is perfect for your TypeScript/JavaScript projects!